-Over the last four years, the work of Lykanthea's Lakshmi Ramgopal has transformed from explorations of electro-ambient pop idioms into expansive performances and installations.
+Over the last five years, the work of Lykanthea's Lakshmi Ramgopal has transformed from explorations of electro-ambient pop idioms into expansive performances and installations.
 Her debut EP Migration garnered praise from Noisey, Chicago Tribune, and Public Radio International’s The World for its alchemy of synths, catchy melodies, and Carnatic improvisatory techniques.
 The record led to a European tour, Leipzig’s Wave-Gotik Treffen, and an opening performance for the 50th anniversary celebrations of Chicago’s Museum of Contemporary Art, where she shared a bill with Billy Corgan, Lupe Fiasco, and Jamila Woods.
-Amid all this, she completed a PhD at the University of Chicago and teamed up with Paula Matthusen to create Prex Gemina, a sound installation for the American Academy in Rome's show Cinque Mostre.
+Amid these projects, Ramgopal completed a PhD at the University of Chicago and worked with Paula Matthusen on Prex Gemina, a sound installation for the American Academy in Rome's show Cinque Mostre that featured field recordings from early Christian catacombs in Rome.

 Buy Lykanthea's debut EP Migration at https://lykanthea.bandcamp.com.